caseqiu213/reqracer_fse_artifact/README.md

 We also include the bug characteristic study results, which was made available during paper submission at https://figshare.com/s/a164aa6d482788f326c3

 ## Getting Started
 ReqRacer is built and tested on **Ubuntu18.04**.
 Please make sure that the correct version is used for a virtual machine image.
-If you are using other versions of Ubuntu, errors unknown to the authoers may happen.
+If you are using other versions of Ubuntu, errors unknown to the authors may happen.

 For more details, check the [REQUIREMENTS](./REQUIREMENTS).
 ```
 git clone https://github.com/caseqiu213/reqracer_fse_artifact